 Like globalization, healthcare insurance played an increasingly large role in politics starting with the 1992 campaign.
 The main problem was escalating costs that outran inflation in the rest of the economy.
 While America socialized some healthcare coverage for the elderly in 1965 with Medicare, it has an unusual and spotty arrangement for everyone under 65 whereby employers, rather than the government, are expected to provide workers insurance subsidies, split anywhere from full coverage to a 50/50 match.
 It stems from WWII, when price controls (to prevent inflation) prevented companies from giving raises, so in a low-unemployment economy they attracted workers with benefits instead, including health insurance.
 It’s difficult to measure how many Americans die annually because they lack insurance because it’s impossible to control for multiple factors across a wide population and many people go on and off insurance.
 The uninsured rarely have preventative checkups that might save them years later.
 Studies prior to 2009 ranged from 18k to 45k deaths annually according to factcheck.org.
 If we use a low estimate of 16k, then over a million Americans have died from lack of coverage since WWII.

 Nonetheless, the employer-subsidized insurance system works well for many people, especially at big companies.
 But it leaves others with no coverage and presents complications for small businesses, especially, because wider pools lower cost — the reason many countries spread risk among the whole population with cheaper government-run systems.
 That makes Americans more conservative about sticking to big companies and less likely to start up small businesses, hampering entrepreneurship.
 In America prior to 2013, it was expensive to buy individual coverage if you fell through the cracks and prohibitively expensive if you’d already been sick.
 In 2000, the World Health Organization (WHO) ranked the United States 37th in the overall efficiency of its healthcare system.
-Most developed countries have cheaper healthcare with higher overall customer satisfaction, lower infant mortality, and longer life expectancies, but longer waiting periods for non-emergency procedures and less choice in choosing doctors.
+Most developed countries have cheaper healthcare with higher overall customer satisfaction, lower infant mortality, and longer life expectancies but, in some cases, longer waiting periods for non-emergency procedures and less choice in choosing doctors.
 Teddy Roosevelt advocated universal (socialized) healthcare insurance as part of his Bull Moose campaign in 1912 and Harry Truman did likewise as part of the Fair Deal in 1948, but both initiatives failed.

 Meanwhile, some bigger companies suffer because they’re burdened with paying the long-term healthcare for pensioned retirees.
 For instance, with the good contracts the United Auto Workers union won in the mid-20th century, Ford, Chrysler, and General Motors were on the hook for all their retirees’ healthcare.
 Those obligations grew increasingly burdensome as life expectancies rose.
 If you bought an American vehicle before the 2007 collective bargaining agreement and GM’s 2009 bankruptcy restructuring, most of your money didn’t go to the materials or people who designed, built, shipped, and sold it; it went to pensions, to the tune of nearly $5 billion annually, industry-wide.
 The UAW Retiree Medical Benefits Trust now administers a much leaner independent fund with contributions from the Big Three automakers, some in the form of stock.
 Other companies like Walmart don’t have unions to worry about.
 They can shove much of their employees’ healthcare costs off onto the public dole (Medicaid) for the rest of us to pay.
 Medicaid is mostly state-managed, jointly-funded (state/national) healthcare insurance for the poor, passed in the same 1965 legislation as Medicare.
 It’s easy to see why the prevailing trend in the American workforce has been away from defined benefit pensions and toward defined contribution 401(k)’s, where companies aren’t on the hook for retirees’ healthcare.
 With a 401(k), employers might match a monthly contribution, but the employee is subjected to his or her own market risks.
 Additionally, once the employee qualifies for Social Security, they’ll receive some healthcare subsidies from the government in the form of Medicare.